 Before the participant puts on the headphones, explain the instructions as follows:

 “This experiment is designed to measure your auditory threshold, the softest or quietest sound you can perceive.
-In each trial, the computer will play a tone through the headphones, and all you need to do is press the Y key if you heard the tone, or the N key if you did not.
-It is okay to press the N key.
+In each trial, the computer will play a tone through the headphones, and all you need to do is press the ‘Y’ key if you heard the tone, or the ‘N’ key if you did not.
+It is okay to press the ‘N’ key.
 Some of the tones will be very soft, and we do not expect you to always hear them.
 Just reply honestly, and do your best.
 The experiment includes six blocks with 30 trials each.
 All six blocks should only take about 10 minutes, including breaks in between.”

 When the participant is ready, launch the first program, the one for the 1 kHz tone.